SmarterApp/RDW_DataGenerator/README.md

 > * `--hier_source FILE_NAME`: Specify the source file for the hierarchy

 > Select what should be generated and output:
+> * `--subject_source`: glob path where subject definition XML files are located, or `generate` to use SBAC default Math and ELA
 > * `--pkg_source`: glob path where tabulator CSV files are located
 > * `--gen_sum`: generate SUM outcomes
 > * `--gen_ica`: generate ICA outcomes